MALABA

 4, to take into account international law and all treaties and

 conventions to which Zimbabwe is a party.
-Both s22(1) of the Marriage

-and conventions on matters of marriage and family relations at the
+matters of marriage and family relations at the time it was enacted

-time it was enacted on 22 May 2013.
+on 22 May 2013.

 In

-contemporary norms and aspirations of the people of Zimbabwe as
+the contemporary norms and aspirations of the people of Zimbabwe as

 expressed in the Constitution.
-Regard must also be had to the

-emerging consensus of values in the international community of which
+must also be had to the emerging consensus of values in the

-Zimbabwe is a party, on how children should be treated and their
+international community of which Zimbabwe is a party, on how children

-well-being protected so that they can play productive roles in
+should be treated and their well-being protected so that they can

-society upon attaining adulthood.
+play productive roles in society upon attaining adulthood.

 The

-object of the interpretation of s78(1) as read with s81(1) of the
+object of the interpretation of section 78(1) as read with section

-Constitution and of s22(1) of the Marriage Act should be to ensure
+81(1) of the Constitution and of section 22(1) of the Marriage Act

-that the interpretation resonates with the founding values and
+should be to ensure that the interpretation resonates with the

-dignity, equality and freedom set out in s3 of the Constitution, and
+openness, justice, human dignity, equality and freedom set out in

-regional and international human rights law.
+section 3 of the Constitution, and regional and international human

 In

-is a party, on the position of the child in society and his or her
+which Zimbabwe is a party, on the position of the child in society

 Section

-78(1), as read with s81(1) of the Constitution, testifies to the fact
+78(1), as read with section 81(1) of the Constitution, testifies to

-Child (CRC) and the African Charter on the Rights and Welfare of the
+of the Child (CRC) and the African Charter on the Rights and Welfare

-Child (ACRWC).
-By signing these documents Zimbabwe expressed its
+signing these documents Zimbabwe expressed its commitment to take all

-commitment to take all appropriate measures, including legislative,
+appropriate measures, including legislative, to protect and enforce

-to protect and enforce the rights of the child as enshrined in the
+the rights of the child as enshrined in the relevant conventions to

-relevant conventions to ensure that they are enjoyed in practice.
+ensure that they are enjoyed in practice.

-Section 78(1) as read with s 81(1) of the Constitution must be
+78(1) as read with section 81(1) of the Constitution must be

 interpreted progressively.